nabeken/pg-flare/README.md

         system_identifier
 ```

 `system_identifier` is very important.
-It makes sure of a database you specify matches exactly matches what you expect.
+It makes sure of a database you specify matches exactly what you expect.
 You can get `system_identifier` by using the following query:

 ```sql
 SELECT system_identifier FROM pg_control_system();
 ```

+## Component

+- Connection management for publisher and subscriber
+- Checking connectivity
+- Generating write traffic for testing
+  - should generate `INSERT`, `UPDATE` and `DELETE`
+- Replicating roles
+- Replicating schemas
+- Creating a publisher and subscriber
+- Monitoring the replication
+- Pausing write traffic
+- Checking whether or not write traffic is paused
+- Resuming write traffic

 ## Example